 Here are the details of maps for Bilston:

-We have published two versions of this detailed map, showing how the area changed across the years.
+We have published three versions of this detailed map, showing how the area changed across the years.
 The 1884 version, taken from the OS First Edition, is in colour.

 Most of the town of Bilston is covered on the map.
 Other features on the 1884 map include Bankfield Iron Works, Bradley Iron & Tin Works, Bradley Field Iron Works, Regent Iron Works, Bradley Lodge Colliery, Fiery Holes, Barbor's Field Furnaces, Capponfield Iron Works, Factory Iron Works, Bilston Quarries, Bilston Foundry, Bovereux Furnaces (disused), The Lune, Mount Pleasant area, town centre with individual buildings shown, tramway, Birmingham Canal, GWR railway with station, GWR (OWW Branch) with station, Broad Lanes Colliery, Finneywell Colliery, Lunt Colliery, Town Hall, Market Place etc.